-We know that having access to natural environment areas, parks and green spaces, is important to local communities, so our expansion plans include proposals for investment in the creation of new and enhanced areas that are four times the size of Hyde Park in total.
+We know that having access to natural environment areas, parks and green spaces, is important to local communities, so our expansion plans include proposals for investment in the creation of new and enhanced areas.

 While many factors affect quality of life, we have learned that one of the most important for local people is being able to influence decisions made in your community.